HariSekhon/Knowledge-Base/travel.md

 An excellent holiday destination for a long weekend with the girlfriend.

+[Caviar & Bull](https://caviarandbull.hu/menu/) is an amazing dining experience to take the girlfriend if you're in the mood to drop £300 on a fancy night out.
+The food is easily among the best I've ever haad around the world.

 ## Szolnok

 A modest town with a small centre to the east of the country.